ripienaar/free-for-dev/README.md

    * https://apiary.io/ - Collaborative design API with instant API mock and generated documentation (Free for unlimited API blueprints and unlimited user with one admin account and hosted documentation)
    * https://www.jetbrains.com/products.html - Productivity tools, IDEs and deploy tools.
 Free license for students, teachers, open source projects, and user groups.
    * https://readme.io/ - Beautiful documentations made easy - free for Open Source
+   * http://runnable.com/ - IDE and terminal in a browser, good place to share your code, for free.

 ## Analytics, Events and  Statistics